Pros and Cons of Living in Saudi Arabia

 What do expats find most challenging?

-"Abnormal (lack of) male/female interaction that led to a huge number of homosexual advances being made by the obviously sexually frustrated men," said one person in Dammam.
+"Abnormal (lack of) male/female interaction that led to a huge number of homosexual advances being made by the obviously sexually frustrated men," said a person living in Dammam.

 About the Author